BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 (3) {Precision-Recall Curves}

-To evaluate the comprehensive detection performance of our baseline method, we design two groups of experiments to generate the \textit{Precision-Recall} (PR) curves of detection methods on both datasets.
-These PR curves are depicted in Fig. \ref{fig:pr_SD}.
-Through comparison and analysis, two apparent findings are easily found.
+To further evaluate the comprehensive detection performance of our baseline, we conduct experiments to generate the \textit{Precision-Recall} (PR) curves for various methods on both datasets, as shown in Fig. \ref{fig:pr_SD}.

-One is that, on both datasets, all compared detection methods can be successfully trained and tested, merely with diverse detection performance.
-From the two graphs, it can be observed that the \textit{Area Under the Curve} (AUC) for each method differs.
-Moreover, the AUC of the same method on BeltCrack9kd is significantly smaller than that on BeltCrack14ks.
-Considering the smaller AUC, the poorer comprehensive performance, this also implies that the latter is more difficult than the former.
+The first observation is that all compared detection methods can be trained and evaluated on both datasets, although their detection performance varies.
+The PR curves show clear differences in the \textit{Area Under the Curve} (AUC) across methods.
+Notably, the AUC of the same model on BeltCrack9kd is significantly smaller than that on BeltCrack14ks, indicating weaker overall performance.
+This further suggests that BeltCrack9kd is more challenging, due to its higher visual and contextual complexity.

-The other is that, our baseline method almost outperforms all the others on both datasets.
-Notably, its PR curve consistently resides in the top-right quadrant, leading to the largest AUC (corresponding to the best comprehensive performance).
-This further validates the superiority of our baseline approach in belt cracks detection.
+The second observation is that our proposed BeltCrackDet consistently outperforms the others on both datasets.
+Its PR curve is concentrated toward the top-right region, corresponding to the highest AUC and stronger overall detection capability.
+These results further demonstrate the robustness and superiority of our baseline for industrial belt cracks detection.

 (4) {Complexity Comparisons}